naoejos13/NotesProject/README.md

 # NotesProject
 for oneTeamAnywhere coding test

-*After downloading the project, make sure to reload all maven dependencies run maven clean and rebuild
+After downloading the project, do the ff:
+1.)make sure to reload all maven dependencies
+2.) run maven clean and rebuild
+3.)
+On configuration settings, make sure that the working directory is pointing to where you downloaded this project

 After doing this, you should be able to run it

 Below are the apiEndpoints to use